Ham and Cheese Sliders on Hawaiian Rolls

 By Averie Sunshine

-Baked juicy ham and Swiss nestled in soft Hawaiian rolls and brushed with a buttery Dijon, onion, and poppy seed topping!!
-Fast, EASY, and a party FAVORITE!!
+🙌🏻🎉 Baked juicy ham and Swiss cheese nestled in soft Hawaiian rolls and brushed with a buttery Dijon, onion, and poppy seed topping!
+Fast, EASY, and a party and family FAVORITE!
+Everyone is going to want THIS recipe!

 Prep Time: 5 minutes